-Inflation Rate in Bosnia and Herzegovina averaged 1.61 percent from 2006 until 2019, reaching an all time high of 9.90 percent in July of 2008 and a record low of -1.90 percent in June of 2009.
+Inflation Rate in Bosnia and Herzegovina averaged 1.54 percent from 2006 until 2020, reaching an all time high of 9.90 percent in July of 2008 and a record low of -2.10 percent in May of 2020.
 This page provides the latest reported value for - Bosnia and Herzegovina Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Bosnia and Herzegovina Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.